cloudmesh/classes/docs/source/lesson/doc/latex.rst

 Installing LaTeX is trivial, and is documented on the internet very well.
 However, it requires sufficient space and time as it is a large environment.
+A system such as TeX Live takes in full install about 5.5 GB.
 In addition to LaTeX we recommend that you install `jabref` and use it for bibliography management.

 Thus you will have the most of them on your system.